walterhiggins/WMPJS/book-outline.md

 6. When the game ends, players will return to the Game Mode they were in before the game started.
 7. A scoreboard of players and their scores will be displayed during the game.
 8. A count-down timer (in seconds) will be displayed at the top of the scoreboard.
-9. At the end of the game, the scoreboard will remain on-screen for a few seconds so players can see the final score for each team/player.
+9. At the end of the game, the scoreboard will remain on-screen for a few seconds so players can see the final score for each team.

 ### Logistics
 For the game to work, players should be in close proximity to one another.
 Later in the chapter we'll construct a special arena for the game to make it more fun.
 Much of the fun of Minecraft mini-games comes from the anticipation of the game and the ceremony surrounding it.
 For example, many player vs. player mini-games have a holding area where players wait to jump into the mini-game or choose teams to participate in prior to the game starting.
 The mechanism for starting a game can vary from mini-game to mini-game.
 Initially we'll keep things simple - only the operator may start a Snowball Fight mini-game using the */js SnowballFight()* command.
+Later we'll improve the game so any player can start.

 ### Keeping Score
-In chapter @@chapter{leaderboard1} we used a Javascript array to create a simple leaderboard which sorted players by how many times they had jumped.
+In chapter @@chapter{chapter-11} we used a JavaScript array to create a simple leaderboard which sorted players by how many times they had jumped.
 Minecraft has some built-in commmands which let you easily create and display an in-game translucent side-bar with a leaderboard or *scoreboard* of players.

 #### The /scoreboard command
 The */scoreboard* command provides a neat way to specify what should be displayed in the in-game list view , side-bar view and also what can be displayed above player's heads.
 For example, revisiting the leaderboard code from the earlier chapter, we could display the same leaderboard using the following built-in commands in Minecraft: